 Launching from the command line

 You can launch VS Code from the command line to quickly open a file, folder, or project.
 Typically, you open VS Code within the context of a folder.
-We find the best way to do this is to simply type:
+To do this type:

 Tip: We have instructions for Mac users in our Setup topic that enable you to start VS Code from within a terminal.
 We add the VS Code executable to the